DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 He saw through Drake Nail's mechanism with a single glance...

-As one would expected from natural born soldier.
+As one would expected from naturally born soldier.
-He was easily able to analyze the bayonet, that one could say a _futuristic_ weapon that doesn't exist in this world.
+He was easily able to analyze the bayonet, that one could call a _futuristic_ weapon that doesn't exist in this world.

 "I see, this is rather sophisticated."